 Wow, more than 6 months without a review.
 Again, I apologise for this long hiatus but a lot of personal and professional stuff happened (without counting the present crisis).
 Everything’s more or less fine now, but let’s just say that I had quite the struggle.
-Anyway, I decided to finally finish and review one of the games I had in my backlog for ages.
+Anyway, I decided to finally finish and, consequently, review one of the games I had in my backlog for ages.
 I’m talking about the 1st Lands of Lore.

 Lands of Lore: The Throne of Chaos is a dungeon-crawler RPG developed by Westwood Studios and published by Virgin Interactive.
 It was originally released in 1993 for DOS and re-released the following year for the FM Towns and again for DOS but in CD-ROM format.
 In 1995, it was ported for the PC-98.